Package Exports

 const v20: SwaggerV2.IDocument = OpenApi.downgrade(emended, "2.0");Validating OpenAPI Documents

-Use typia for runtime validation with detailed type checking - far more accurate than other validators:
+Use typia for runtime validation with detailed type checking:

 import { OpenApi, OpenApiV3, OpenApiV3_1, SwaggerV2 } from "@samchon/openapi";